Building a Sustainable Earth Observations Enterprise

 Technology - R&D, Providers, Operations

-Definition: SMEs are individuals with deep, specialized knowledge, skills, or experience.
+* SME Definition: individuals with deep, specialized knowledge, skills, or experience.
 SMEs act as go-to authorities within their organization for providing authoritative insights, validating accuracy, and solving complex problems in areas like technology, law, or engineering.

 Please nominate someone to attend this conference by filling in the ESF Nomination Form.